-Cockatoos are taken to the coast, sold, and transported to Ambon on boats in packed cages (Juniper & Parr 1998, p.
-281) in hidden compartments surrounded by legally shipped lories and lorikeets (Metz & Nursahid 2004, p.
-9) or by hiding birds in thermos bottles (Metz 2005, pp. 35-36; Metz & Nursahid 2004, p.
+Cockatoos are taken to the coast, sold, and transported to Ambon on boats in packed cages (Juniper and Parr 1998, p.
+281) in hidden compartments surrounded by legally shipped lories and lorikeets (Metz and Nursahid 2004, p.
+9; Profauna Indonesia 2004, p.
+7) or by hiding birds in thermos bottles (Metz 2005, pp. 35-36; Metz and Nursahid 2004, p.
+9; ProFauna Indonesia 2004, p.
 9) or sections of bamboo (Cameron 2007, p.
 164).
-Some birds are flown to Jakarta and may receive a police escort to the market (Metz & Nursahid 2004, p.
+Salmon-crested cockatoos may also be reported on shipping permits as white cockatoos (Cacatua alba), an unprotected species in Indonesia (ProFauna Indonesia 2004, p.
+6).
+Some birds are flown to Jakarta and may receive a police escort to the market (Metz and Nursahid 2004, p.
 9).
 Illegally exported cockatoos are reported from Indonesian markets in Medan and Sumatra or international markets in Singapore and Bangkok (Kinnaird 2000, p.
-15), or they may pass through Singapore, China, Taiwan, and Malaysia, with Thailand now a major importer (Metz n.d., p.
+15), or they may pass through Singapore, China, Taiwan, and Malaysia, with Thailand a recent major importer (Metz n.d., p.
 1).
 Cockatoos also may be smuggled directly out of Indonesia and sent by boat to the Philippines and Singapore, which act as distribution points for worldwide illegal trade (Cameron 2007, p.
 164).

 Most Indonesian towns have either a bird market or a stall selling birds within the main market (Shepherd et al. 2004, p.
 2).
 Birds in Indonesian markets are most likely sold for domestic use, although some birds will go into international trade (Cameron 2007, p.
 163).
 Metz (2007b, p.
-2) estimated that 80 percent of salmon-crested cockatoos illegally traded remain in Indonesia.
+2) estimated that 80 percent of illegally traded salmoncrested cockatoos remain in Indonesia.
 Some cockatoos remain as pets where they are trapped, but most are sold to homes in the cities in western Indonesia, where the salmon-crested cockatoo is a symbol of wealth and prestige (Metz n.d., p.
 1).
 This cockatoo is still sold openly in the markets of Ambon and elsewhere in Indonesia.
 Cameron (2007, p.
 163) noted that in 1998, Margaret Kinnaird and co-workers saw up to 40 salmon-crested cockatoos at any time in Ambon markets.
 In an analysis of the pet trade in Medan, Sumatra, between 1997 and 2001, Shepherd et al. (2004, p.
 12) concluded that the salmon-crested cockatoo was common in trade in Medan, with 71 cockatoos being recorded in the markets.
 Most of the birds at the Medan market were sold as live pets (Shepherd et al. 2004, p.
 24).
+In 2003, ProFauna Indonesia (2004, p.
+8) found 50 salmoncrested cockatoos had been traded among three markets in Java known to sell hundreds of protected parrots: Bratang bird market in Surabaya, Pramuka bird market in Jakarta, and Pasar Turi in Surabaya.
+However, ProFauna Indonesia speculated that the real number must be higher than 50 because the number of parrots shipped from Seram to Jakarta within a month is at least 20 and estimated that a minimum of 240 salmon-crested cockatoos are illegally shipped to Jakarta in a year (ProFauna Indonesia 2004, pp. 10-11).
+In addition to being sold at markets in Jakarta, salmoncrested cockatoos are also sold to the people of Maluku, including soldiers of the National Indonesian Army returning to Java; shipments using military ships are difficult to control (ProFauna Indonesia 2004, p.
+9).